To Parents of High School Seniors, What I See as a Teacher Every Year

 Please know that I care about your children, and even when they drive me crazy, I won’t forget my mission: to be sure that they are ready to face the world outside of your arms.
 I’ll do my best, okay?

 It’s daunting — to be this parent of a high school senior — but you are not alone.
 Enjoy this year, dear parent.
-I know that when you look at them, you see small children in their eyes —much like my own small children.
+I know that when you look at them, you see small children in their eyes —much like my own young children.
 And I know that sometimes, when you look into my eyes, you see yourself when your kids were small.

 We are in this together — this parenting and teaching; this is the dance that teaching and parenting should be.
 And as you go before me in this parenting journey, know that I feel lucky to have been your child’s teacher.